floatdrop/gulp-batch/README.md

 __Callback signature__: `function(events, [done])`.

  * `events` - is `Array` of incoming events.
  * `done` - is callback for your function signal to batch, that you are done.
 This allows to run your callback as soon as previous end.
+Error can be passed as argument.

 __Options__: